Yusef-Ahmed/download_manager/README.md

 2. Click **Add URL** to input a download URL.
 3. (Optional) Add more URLs as needed.
 4. Click **Start Downloads** to begin downloading all added URLs.
+5. Write file/s name/s (tip: specify the needed extension e.g. .mp3 for audio or .mp4 for video).
-5. Monitor progress using the displayed progress bars and labels.
+6. Monitor progress using the displayed progress bars and labels.

 ---